MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-files.md

 ## Getting help

-You can always contact us via support in the App Center portal.
-Select the help menu in the upper right corner of screen, then choose 'Contact support'.
-Our dedicated support team will respond to your questions and feedback.
+You can contact support in the App Center portal.
+In the upper right corner of screen, select the Help (?) menu, then choose 'Contact support'.
+Our dedicated support team will respond to your questions.

 If you want help with a test run, navigate to the test run in question and copy the URL from your browser and paste it into the support conversation.
 A test run URL looks like something like https://appcenter.ms/orgs/OrgName/apps/App-Name/test/runs/77a1c67e-2cfb-4bbd-a75a-eb2b4fd0a747.